uog-cose/510-se-lab-paper-style-guide/README.md

 Look for repetition of text as opportunities to be more concise.
 Simple examples are repetition of words in the same sentence, or the repetition of a prefix phrase in a list of items.

+## References

 References should be consistently formatted.
 Bibtex and other tools will get you a long way on this, but you still need to take care of the source formatting.
 A good shortcut is to use the DBLP version of a reference wherever possible.

+Be aware of the difference between an inline textual citation, such as Storer's [2021] style rules and citations given in parentheses [Storer, 2021].
+Never, ever, use a citation in parentheses as though it should be read as an inline textual citation.
+Assume that anything in brackets should only be optionally read by the reader.

+> "[Storer, 2021] banged on about the spelling"

+could be read as:

+> "banged on about the spelling".

+This is particularly important when numbered references rather than Harvard style is used.